Jaculabilis/intake-sources/README.md

 - `MIN_SCORE`: Skip posts with scores below this number.
 - `TAGS`: Comma-separated list of tags to add to all items.
 - `AUTHOR_BLOCKLIST`: Comma-separated list of usernames.
 Posts by these users will be skipped.

+## intake-hackernews

+A feed source that returns stories from [Hacker News](https://news.ycombinator.com/).

+Supported `env`:
+- `FETCH_COUNT`: Number of posts to fetch from the front page.
+Default 30.
+- `REQUEST_RETRY`: Attempt count for fetching posts.
+Retries are done with exponential backoff.
+- `MIN_SCORE`: Skip stories with scores below this number.